 The Fab Academy program is based on MIT’s popular rapid-prototyping course ‘How To Make (Almost) Anything – both courses are taught by Prof. Neil Gershenfeld.
 The Fab Academy Diploma is awarded by the Fab Academy community with the support of the Fab Lab Network and Fab Foundation.

-Fab Lab Barcelona offers students the possibility to access 45 ECTS European Credits granted by the School of Professional and Executive Development at the Polytechnic University of Catalonia – European Higher Education Area (EHEA).
+Fab Lab Barcelona offers students the possibility to access 45 ECTS European Credits granted by the University of Lleida – European Higher Education Area (EHEA).

 A (local) Digital Fabrication playground